stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-The matrix can also be initialised to identity:
+Which is also used to initialise an _identity_ matrix:

 ```java
 public Builder identity() {